vnphanquang/svelte-put/packages/actions/shortcut/api/docs/shortcut.shortcutmodifierdefinition.md

 ## Example 3

-Key combinations (and)

-A combination of keys are checked, if all are pressed, the trigger is activated.
+Listen for a combination of multiple modifiers (and)

 ```svelte
 <script>